JAIPilot/jaipilot-cli/README.md

 [![Release](https://img.shields.io/github/v/release/skrcode/jaipilot-cli)](https://github.com/skrcode/jaipilot-cli/releases)
 [![License](https://img.shields.io/github/license/skrcode/jaipilot-cli)](LICENSE)

 JAIPilot is a zero-config test safety harness for Java Maven projects.
-It helps keep AI-assisted changes safe by enforcing strong test coverage and mutation resistance before code ships.
+It helps keep code written by agents safe by enforcing strong test coverage and mutation resistance before code ships.

 With high-coverage, robust unit tests, you can let coding agents such as Claude Code, Codex, and Cursor work on your codebase with a much tighter feedback loop.
 Existing tests validate new changes quickly, and weak spots become visible immediately.